 All of the following requirements / criteria must be met in order for a person to be found eligible for the PWD designation:

 • Be 18 years of age (individuals may apply for PWD designation 6 months prior to their 18th birthday, and if approved, benefits will commence once the individual turns 18);

 • Severe physical or mental impairment (the application collects information to allow the adjudicator to make the determination whether the criterion of ‘severe’ impairment is met);

-• Impairment duration of at least 2 years indicated by physician completing PWD application (unless palliative);
+• Impairment duration of at least 2 years, commencing at the date of assessment indicated by physician / nurse practitioner completing PWD application (unless palliative);

 • Impairment directly and significantly restricts applicant’s ability to perform Daily Living Activities either continuously or periodically for extended periods; and,

-The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Tuesdays, Wednesdays and Thursday’s from 8:30 AM to noon and 1 PM to 4:30 PM.
+The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Monday, Tuesday, Wednesday, Thursday and Friday from 8:30 AM to noon and 1 PM to 4:30 PM.

-The BCANDS PWD / MNS office is closed on Monday’s, Friday’s and statutory holidays.
+The BCANDS PWD / MNS office is closed on statutory holidays.

 If you are calling during a time the office is closed or if we are on another call, please leave a message including your name and contact number and we will return your call as soon as possible.
 Thank you.